 We are born with a desire to belong.
 We are born for connection.
-We find these connections in our biological families, our friendships, and those who share our shared values.
+We find these connections in our biological families, friendships, and those who share our shared values.
 It is in these social units that we establish a shared identity with others.
 We form bonds that may last a lifetime.
 We may find our identity in our sports teams, political parties, religious groups, social causes, and hobbies.
 We may sacrifice our desires for the good of our group.

 But we are born with a desire to be an individual, as well.
 We are born with emotional, spiritual, and physical characteristics that distinguish us from others in our social groups.
 There is no one like us.
 We are an individual.
 This desire to express our individuality may broaden our circle of contacts and form new connections.

-It is in this tension of wanting to belong, yet wanting to be an individual, that the uniqueness that makes us desirable to one community may make us undesirable to the other.
+In this tension of wanting to belong, yet wanting to be an individual, the uniqueness that makes us desirable to one community may make us undesirable to the other.

 This is what it feels like to be a social misfit.
 To live in unresolved tension of wanting to fit in with the group, but to have our individuality affirmed and celebrated, as well.

 Individuals may spend a lifetime looking for this sweet spot.
 Most will never find it.

 What Is A Social Misfit?

 A social misfit is an individual who does not conform to the views of what is normal or acceptable in society.

 Nonconformist, eccentric, and flake are a few politically correct and polite synonyms for social misfit.

 Sometimes the phrases, “fish out of water” or “a square peg in a round hole” are used instead.
 Of course, there are profane and derogatory names that probably come to your mind.
 (Sweet, but psycho comes to mind.)